 If you’re a startup launching your first product, or looking for funding for a new product, you’ll want to check out Kickstarter.

-My friends at MIO Global, who are making the holy grail of strapless, continuous heart rate monitor watches, used Kickstarter to generate its target $100,000 funding for product development.
+MIO Global, who are making the holy grail of strapless, continuous heart rate monitor watches, used Kickstarter to generate its target $100,000 funding for product development.

 Kickstarter is “the world’s largest funding platform for creative projects.”
 On its website, independent product developers present their projects for funding pledges.
 In return for rewards, anyone can pledge to support a project.
 Rewards range from free tips to free product, depending on the amount pledged.